rdkcentral/aamp/README.md

 fragmentDownloadFailThreshold	Max retry attempts for non-init fragment curl timeout failures, range 1-10, default is 10. fogMaxConcurrentDownloads	Max concurrent download configured to Fog, default is 5 TCPServerSinkPort   		See useTCPServerSink.
-Port number for video, audio will be video+1
+Port number for video, audio will be video+1 drmNetworkTimeout		Curl Download Timeout for DRM in seconds ,default is 5 sec drmStallTimeout			Timeout value for detection curl download stall for DRM in second,default is 0. drmStartTimeout            	Timeout value for curl download to start for DRM after connect in seconds,default is 0.

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets